 Yes, if you wish to play Morrowind and its expansions.
 You must legally own Morrowind before you can use OpenMW to play Morrowind.
 OpenMW is a game engine recreation and only replaces the program.
 OpenMW does not come with any “content” or “asset” – namely the art, game data, and other copyrighted material that you need to play the game as designed by Bethesda Softworks.
 You have to provide this content yourself by installing Morrowind and then configuring OpenMW to use the existing installation.

 If you don’t currently own Morrowind, seriously consider buying it!
 It’s worth every penny, even if it’s no longer a “new” game.
-You can buy Morrowind (GOTY edition) online from the usual places (sometimes in sales):
+You can buy The Elder Scrolls III: Morrowind (GOTY edition) online from the usual places (sometimes in sales):